-Castle Rock Water and Castle Rock Public Works are planning infrastructure improvements in the Craig and Gould North neighborhood to address stormwater flows, upgrade street pavement, and replace aging water and sanitary sewer mains as appropriate.
-The project will reduce flooding hazards, unnecessary utility disruptions and improve traffic and pedestrian use of the right-of-way.
-This infrastructure will be upgraded to meet current design criteria standards and will be similar to improvements completed in the Craig and Gould South neighborhood in 2005.
+Castle Rock Water and the Public Works Department are planning infrastructure improvements in the Craig and Gould North neighborhood to address stormwater flows, upgrade street pavement, and replace aging water and sanitary sewer mains as appropriate.
+The project will reduce flooding hazards and improve traffic and pedestrian use of the right-of-way.
+Infrastructure will be upgraded to meet current design criteria standards and will be similar to improvements completed in the Craig and Gould South neighborhood in 2007.

 - Streets – Existing streets will be reconstructed to current residential design criteria, with the addition of curb and gutter, new asphalt pavement, dedicated on-street parking, signing and striping, and profile grade improvements where feasible.
 Also, paved sidewalks, crosswalks and ADA compliant ramps will be installed to facilitate pedestrian movement in the neighborhood.

 - Storm Drainage – The neighborhood currently lacks a modern storm drainage collection system, and is susceptible to localized flooding during storm events.
-A new storm sewer system will be designed and constructed in conjunction with the street improvements to safely and efficiently capture storm flows in the area.
-An outfall system will then convey these flows under Union Pacific Railroad and Interstate 25, ultimately discharging to East Plum Creek.
-Additionally, opportunities for installing detention and water quality features will be explored to the extent feasible.
+A new storm sewer system will be constructed in conjunction with the street improvements to safely and efficiently capture storm flows in the area.
+An outfall system will then convey these flows along Sixth Street, under the Union Pacific Railroad and connect to the existing storm sewer under Wilcox Street.

-ECOM Technical Services, Inc. has been awarded the contract for design and will include engineering design, surveying, permitting and geotechnical services for upgrading the streets, alleys, storm drainage, water and sanitary sewer infrastructure in the Craig and Gould North neighborhood to meet current design criteria standards.
+AECOM Technical Services, Inc. completed the engineering design, surveying, permitting and geotechnical services for upgrading the streets, alleys, storm drainage, water and sanitary sewer infrastructure.
+JBS Pipeline, LLC will be the construction contractor.

-Cost of the project for design and construction is estimated at $6.6 million.
-The construction contract has not yet been awarded.
+Cost of the project for design and construction is estimated at $8.7 million.